 Hi, welcome to my homepage.
-I am Alvin Zhou, a Ph.D. candidate (track: digital media, social networks, and computational social science) in the Annenberg School for Communication at the University of Pennsylvania, where I am advised by Sandra González-Bailón.
-I am expected to defend my dissertation and graduate in Spring/Summer 2022, and will be on the job market since Fall/Winter 2021.
+I am Alvin Zhou, a PhD candidate in the Annenberg School for Communication at the University of Pennsylvania, where I am advised by Sandra González-Bailón.
+I am expected to defend my dissertation and graduate in Summer 2022, and will be on the job market since Fall 2021.

-I conduct theory-driven computational research on political communication and strategic communication, with a heavy dosage of computational social science.
+My research focuses on political communication and strategic communication, with a heavy dosage of computational social science.
 In the past few years, I have presented my work at the Computational Methods, Organizational Communication, Public Relations, and Political Communication divisions of major academic conferences.
 My articles have appeared in venues such as Journal of Communication, Computers in Human Behavior, and Public Relations Review, with recent writing currently under revise & resubmit at Journal of Computer-Mediated Communication, Journal of Public Relations Research, and Social Media + Society.